davidrrowley/MirrorMe/README.md

 Built for quick sharing and second-screen setups: pick a source window, pick a target monitor, and mirror immediately.

+I built MirrorMe for my own setup: an ultrawide screen plus a small Elgato Prompter.
+I often want to control an app on the ultrawide while seeing that same window on the Prompter, for example keeping Teams visible while reading a script.
+There are plenty of other uses, but this tiny tool was created to solve that exact problem.

 ## Project Status

 - Active prototype with stable core functionality.